 Norbert Kraft, M.D., Chief Medical Officer (USA)

-Norbert Kraft, M.D., USA.
-Dr. Kraft received the 2010 Award for “Outstanding Accomplishments in the Psychological and Psychiatric Aspects of Aerospace Medicine”.
-He has over 17 years of experience in aviation and aerospace research and development.
+Norbert Kraft, MD, received "The NASA Group Achievement Award 2013", it is one of the most prestigious awards a group can receive, and is presented to selected groups who have distinguished themselves by making outstanding contributions to the NASA mission.
+In 2010 Kraft received the 2010 Award for “Outstanding Accomplishments in the Psychological and Psychiatric Aspects of Aerospace Medicine”.
+He has over 19 years of experience in aviation and aerospace research and development.
 His primary area of expertise is developing physiological and psychological countermeasures to combat the negative effects of long-duration spaceflight.
 Dr. Kraft’s experiences span Europe, Asia, and the United States, where he has worked for several international space agencies, including the Russian Space Agency and the Japanese Space Agency.

 Dr. Kraft completed a 110 day isolation chamber project as commander of an international mixed gender crew and a spaceflight simulation experiment in Moscow, Russia.
 Since 2002, Dr. Kraft’s research at NASA has been developing new approaches to enhance team performance for exploration missions, to enable distributed crews to respond to unanticipated problems and to collaborate effectively under task stressors associated with space missions.
 Dr. Kraft is an author of over 40 papers in the field of aerospace medicine, including a seminal paper on intercultural crew issues in long-duration spaceflight.
 He has an M.D. from University of Vienna, Austria, and is a Fellow of the Aerospace Medical Association.